 Reflections on the Past

 When thinking about colonialism, Italy isn’t always the first thing that comes to mind.
 However, for 2018 graduate Gino Polverari, it is.
-The Aaron M. Blankenburg Memorial Scholarship recipient used his Arabic major and Italian minor for his year-long senior research project on Italian colonialism in Somalia.
+The Aron M. Blankenburg Memorial Scholarship recipient used his Arabic major and Italian minor for his year-long senior research project on Italian colonialism in Somalia.

 By conducting interviews with Somali residents of the Twin Cities, Polverari was able to draw connections between Italy, Somalia, and the immigrant experience here in Minnesota.
 He compiled his research into a website to share his findings with future students who are studying this topic.
 Polverari reflects on how his research experience has shaped his undergraduate studies here at the U.